andrewdavis33/sckernel/README.md

 For the console frontend, you can run it by adding `--kernel sckernel`.

-You can also run a SuperCollider REPL with a post window by executing the following:
+You can also run a SuperCollider REPL with a post window by running

 ```
-python -m sckernel.sclangSub
+python sclangSub.py
 ```